Nizar Awadallah

-Nizar Awadallah (نزار عوض الله, born December 11, 1957) is a Palestinian militant and politician who is serving as the member of Hamas Political Bureau in the Gaza Strip since 2009.
+Nizar Mohammed Awadallah (نزار محمد عوض الله, born 11 December 1957) is a Palestinian militant and politician who is serving as the member of Hamas Political Bureau in the Gaza Strip since 2009.
+He also served as one of the acting quinquevirate leadership of Hamas, alongside Khaled Mashal, Zaher Jabarin, Muhammad Ismail Darwish, and Khalil al-Hayya, after Yahya Sinwar was killed by the IDF in October 2024.

-Biography
+Early life and education

 Nizar Awadallah was born in the Gaza Strip in 1957.
 His family originates from the Palestinian town of Hamama, which became Northern Ashkelon after 1948.
 Awadallah studied civil engineering at Ain Shams University in Cairo.

+Early career

 He served as the secretary of an organization called Mujama al-Islamiya, also known as the Islamic Centre, and is considered close to Sheikh Ahmed Yassin.
 He was arrested and imprisoned for six years (1989–1995) in an Israeli prison due to his involvement in an armed group called Mujahadin al-Filastayeen, translated as ‘Palestinian Holy Warriors’.
-He was assigned to lead the Hamas movement after the movement's victory in the 2006 legislative elections.
-He led the negotiations on behalf of Hamas in the Gilad Shalit deal.
-He was elected a member of the Hamas Political Bureau in 2009.
-His house was bombed by Israeli Air Force planes during the 2008–2009 Gaza war and the 2014 Gaza War.
+He also served as the head of Mujama al-Islamiya.